zolotov/kodepoint/ARCHITECTURE.md

 Bit 23:      Is Java identifier part
-Bit 24:      Has large lowercase delta (requires external table lookup) Bit 25:      Has large uppercase delta (requires external table lookup)
+Bit 24:      Has large lowercase delta (requires external table lookup) Bit 25:      Has large uppercase delta (requires external table lookup) Bit 26:      Is letter (category Lu, Ll, Lt, Lm, Lo) Bit 27:      Is digit (category Nd)
+Bit 28:      Is uppercase (category Lu or Other_Uppercase) Bit 29:      Is lowercase (category Ll or Other_Lowercase) Bit 30:      Is space char (category Zs, Zl, Zp)
 ```

+### Derived Category Bits

+Bits 26-30 are redundant: each is fully determined by the general category field
+(and, for uppercase/lowercase, the `Other_Uppercase`/`Other_Lowercase` bits).
+They are precomputed at generation time so hot predicates such as `isLetter`,
+`isDigit`, `isUpperCase`, `isLowerCase`, and `isSpaceChar` can test a single bit
+instead of decoding the category field and comparing it against a set of
+categories.
+This trades a handful of otherwise-unused high bits for a faster,
+branch-free lookup on the most frequently called predicates.

 ### Case Delta Encoding